Cognitive Behavioral Therapy.

-Here at Mountainview Recovery, we work to offer patients effective, evidence-driven therapy opportunities.
+Here at Mountainview Recovery, we work to offer patients effective, evidence-driven addiction therapy opportunities.
 This is why we implement cognitive behavioral therapy (CBT) into each of our treatment program outlines.
 With this model of therapy, individuals can work to address the underlying causes of addiction as they relate to developed behavioral patterns.
 This way, behavioral patterns can be adjusted to reflect a healthier lifestyle in recovery.

 The way we think has a lot to do with how we act.
-During active addiction, individuals often develop self-harming thought patterns that result in self-harming behaviors, i.e. drug abuse.
-During CBT, the goal is to identify these self-harming thought patterns (cognition) so the resulting behaviors change as well.
+During active addiction, individuals often develop self-harming thought patterns that result in self-harming behaviors, i.e., drug abuse.
+During CBT, the goal is to identify these self-harming thought patterns (cognition), so the resulting behaviors change as well.
 So, rather than just addressing a drug addict’s behavior, this model of therapy looks at a person’s way of thinking.
 The results of these changed thought patterns can bring about substantial changes to behaviors.

-Blaming: One of the most commonly identified thought patterns of an addict, this is when someone doesn’t take responsibility for their own actions.
+Blaming: One of the most commonly identified thought patterns of an addict, this is when someone doesn’t take responsibility for their actions.
 They may think their addiction is the result of someone else’s behaviors.
 For example, when a person says they’re displaying addictive behaviors because their parents drank.